Definition of market in English:

 - Finance Take part in active dealing in particular shares or other assets.Example sentences

 - The stock is mainly held by the Burke family and some insiders, but a single broker in Alexandria does make a market in it, and five years ago Testa got his hands on some shares.

 - But once the investment banks dropped coverage of these companies, their trading departments stopped making a market in their stock and liquidity dried up.

 - If a source is a sell-side analyst covering a stock for a broker who makes a market in that stock, and the source says ‘buy,’ you discount it.

 on the market

-- Available for sale: she decided to put her flat on the marketMore example sentences
+- Available for sale: he bought every new gadget as it came on the marketMore example sentences

 - Containing aloe vera and moisturiser, the gel will soon be available on the market.

 - Is it relevant that the bank has installed the best security system available on the market?

 - Since the flat wasn't on the market, the vendors and I have agreed to do the sale privately.